Sherwin-Williams ProClassic Paint Review

-If you have every brushed oil-based paint, ProClassic oil is no different from another paint offering.
+If you have ever brushed oil-based paint, ProClassic oil is no different from another paint offering.
 It drags and is hard to apply by brush.
-We recommend spraying oil with a fine finish tip for best application and appearance.
+We recommend spraying oil with a fine finish tip for the best application and appearance.

 Cleaning ProClassic From Tools

-Sherwin Williams paints are not always easy to clean from tools.
+Sherwin-Williams paints are not always easy to remove from tools.
 You would have to be an experienced painter to notice the subtle increase in effort.

 Paint being hard to remove from tools is not necessarily a bad thing.
-In fact, SW is known to offer class-leading paint adhesion.
-So, our take is that the extra efforts of clean up are well worth the added adhesion where it counts.
+SW is known to offer class-leading paint adhesion.
+So, our take is that the extra efforts of clean-up are well worth the added adhesion where it counts.